-A reflex sight, which is most commonly referred to as a “Red Dot,” is a great addition that can improve your accuracy, and ensure that your point-of-impact/point-of-aim is true.
+A reflex sight, (not to be confused with a rifle scope) which is most commonly referred to as a “Red Dot,” is a great addition that can improve your accuracy, and ensure that your point-of-impact/point-of-aim is true.
 It can also provide ergonomic relief to your neck and eyesight.

 In short, if your sight is dialed in, the gun will hit what it points at.

 You can also improve your setup by lengthening the forcing cone of your shotgun.
 This results in a smoother transition as the pellets travel down the barrel, reducing stray pellets or, “fliers.”

 Lastly, if you desire to provide the ultimate level of protection for your setup, there are options like Cerakote that virtually eliminate the wear and tear from the elements that allow you to prolong your investment.